timspurfan/timspurfan.github.io/movies.md

 date:   ""
 ---

+I've stopped updating this page as frequently and have instead moved to maintaining a list on IMDB [here](https://www.imdb.com/user/ur38375085/ratings)

 A running list of movies I want to watch:

+- The Last Duel
 - King Richard
 - Drive My Car
 - Licorice Pizza